preetham59/Image-Classification-multi-class/Augmented Images/Readme.txt

-Look for the google drive link(Augmented Images) on the right side of repository
+Look for the google drive link(Augmented Images) in the about section of repository